hferrada/BlockInsertionSort/README.md

 	Please, if you want to include this tool as part of your work/experiments, use the following reference [1].

 [1].
 Héctor Ferrada.
-A Sorting Algorithm Based on Ordered Block Inserts, Journal on computational Sciences, 2022.
+A Sorting Algorithm Based on Ordered Block Inserts, Journal of computational Sciences, 2022.